oskarek/swift-json-parsing/README.md

 ### Integrating *JSONParsing* into *Codable* code

 So that's one part of the equation, when it comes to integration with Codable.
 But what about the other way around?
 What if we actually _do_ have a json parser capable of decoding `Movie`s, and we're using Codable for the `Person` type instead.
-For that usecase, the library comes with overloads of the various methods on the decoding/encoding containers, that take a json parser as input.
+For that use case, the library comes with overloads of the various methods on the decoding/encoding containers, that take a json parser as input.
 Let's see what it looks like to use this, by conforming the `Person` type to both the `Decodable` and the `Encodable` protocol:

 ```swift
 extension Person: Decodable {